sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [A Software Developer’s Reading List](https://stevewedig.com/2014/02/03/software-developers-reading-list/) : Some good books and links in there.
 - [Code a TCP/IP stack](http://www.saminiir.com/lets-code-tcp-ip-stack-5-tcp-retransmission/) : Let's code a TCP/IP stack, 5: TCP Retransmission
 - [Codewords.recurse](https://codewords.recurse.com/issues/four/the-language-of-choice) : The language of choice
-- [Data structure and Algorithms](https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions) : List of some algorithms and data structures with their solutions.
 - [Dive into the byte code](https://www.wikiwand.com/en/Java_bytecode)
 - [Expectations of a Junior Developer](http://blog.thefirehoseproject.com/posts/expectations-of-a-junior-developer/)
 - [Getting Started with MongoDB – An Introduction](https://studio3t.com/knowledge-base/articles/mongodb-getting-started/)